Alexwagner1990/EventTrackerProject/README.md

 The user can update a tournament with the path /api/tournament/update/{id of tournament to update}, with a body of the JSON you'd like to update (PATCH request)

 The user can delete a tournament with the path /api/tournament/delete/{id of tournament to delete} (DELETE request)

+The user can find the total number of rounds he or she has won across all tournaments with the path /api/tournament/all/wins (GET request)

+The user can find the total number of rounds he or she has lost across all tournaments with the path /api/tournament/all/losses (GET request)

+The user can find the total number of rounds he or she has drawn across all tournaments with the path /api/tournament/all/draws (GET request)

+The user can find the average number of rounds he or she wins per tournament with the path /api/tournament/average/wins (GET request)

+The user can find the average number of rounds he or she loses per tournament with the path /api/tournament/average/losses (GET request)

 ### Project Description